-You could have experienced these things yourself or have observed someone else experience these things.
+You could have experienced or have been threatened with these things yourself or have observed someone else experience these things.
 You may have knowledge about something like this or may be repeatedly exposed to knowledge of such traumatic events.

 These are the official events that are required by the DSM-V for a post-traumatic stress disorder diagnosis.

 However, Francis Shapiro, the founder of EMDR Therapy (eye movement desensitization reprocessing), talked about how people can experience big ‘T’ traumas as listed above or a lot of little ‘t’ traumas that can add up to what feels like a big ‘T’ trauma.

 We recognize that people experience hardships every day.
 Maybe you don’t meet the official criteria for PTSD but have symptoms that are preventing you from enjoying life.

 My doctoral dissertation was on treating the hyperarousal symptoms of PTSD with neurofeedback.
 I learned so much through this research!